 We can find the nxn identity matrix using the diag(n) function.

 A must learn concept to ease your R programming journey – R Factor Functions

 Applications of Matrices

 - Matrices are used for carrying out geological surveys.
 We can represent information in the form of matrices that can be used for plotting graphs, performing statistical operations, etc.

 - To represent the real-world data is like traits of people’s population.
 They are the best representation method for plotting common survey things.

 - In robotics and automation, matrices are the best elements for the robot movements.

 - Matrices are used in calculating the gross domestic products in economics.
 Therefore, it helps in calculating goods product efficiency.

-- In computer-based application, matrices play a vital role in the projection of three-dimensional image into a two-dimensional screen creating the realistic seeming motions.
+- In computer-based applications, matrices play a vital role in the projection of a three-dimensional image into a two-dimensional screen creating realistic seeming motions.